tyoshino/streams_integration/ByteSource.md

   //   on completion.
   pull(abv)
   // Called when .pullable is true:
-  //   Retrusn a promise that fulfills when .bytesPullable value changes from
+  //   Retruns a promise that fulfills when .bytesPullable value changes from
   //   one at the watch() call.
   // Called when .pullable is false:
   //   Returns a promise that fulfills when .pullable becomes true.